 Note- Strongs uses several abbreviations, so we have taken the liberty of rendering the definitions in full for the reader's convenience.

 One thing that perhaps the reader has already noticed with the use of this word inn by the King James Version, is that they have taken the liberty of rendering two entirely different Greek words, kataluma and pandocheion, with the same English word.
-The English reader would be totally unaware that Luke had no doubt meant two entirely different things when he wrote.
+The English reader who didn't have a Concordance would probably be unaware that Luke had no doubt meant two entirely different things when he wrote.

 In LUKE 2:7 where he wrote kataluma, he meant that when Joseph and Mary traveled to Bethlehem, that there was no room for them in the guest-chamber.
 But then when Luke wrote in LUKE 10:34 that the good Samaritan brought the injured traveler to the pandocheion, he meant that the man was brought to an actual inn, a public lodging place, not a private guest-chamber.